Is My Child Dyslexic?

-Checklists, like the one on this page, list characteristics and behavioural traits that many dyslexic people have.
-A checklist is not a formal tests but will give an idea of whether or not there is a possibility that your child is dyslexic.
-While a checklist will not provide a formal diagnosis, it can help you understand your child better, indicate the possibility for further assessment needs and begin to answer the question: is my child dyslexic?
+Checklists, like the one linked to above, list characteristics and behavioural traits that many dyslexic people have.
+A checklist is not a formal test but will give an idea of whether or not there is a possibility of dyslexia.
+While a checklist will not provide a formal identification, it can help you understand your child or yourself better, indicate the possibility for further assessment needs and begin to answer the question: is my child/am I dyslexic?

 Screening Tests are designed to flag up possible learning differences.
-They are not a formal diagnosis and are not always 100% accurate.
+They are still not a formal classification and are not always 100% accurate.
 You can purchase some computerised screening packages to use at home.
 There is detailed information about various computerised screening tools on the British Dyslexia Association website.

 The advantage of these tools is that you can do the screening for yourself or your child without the need for a professional qualification.
-You can get a preliminary answer to that question, “Is my child dyslexic?” in order to decide whether anything further needs to be done.
+You can get a preliminary answer to that question, “Is my child/ am I dyslexic?” in order to decide whether anything further needs to be done.

 There are also screening tests that can be administered in schools or dyslexia centres by teachers trained in their use.
 Some simply give an idea about whether a person may have dyslexic differences.
 Others offer a more detailed profile of strengths and weaknesses, which can help with planning an appropriate teaching strategy.

-In both cases it will assess verbal and non-verbal intelligence, overall cognitive functioning, reading, writing and spelling ability and working memory; though a psychologist will use different tests.
+In both cases it will assess verbal and non-verbal intelligence, overall cognitive functioning, reading, writing and spelling ability and working memory.
+A psychologist will use different tests from those used by a specialist dyslexia teacher.
 Thus, psychologists can also, frequently, identify issues such as Dyspraxia, Dyscalculia, ADHD or Autism, often co-occurring with dyslexia.